of Young women don't have access to education

 Globally, 30% of Young Women are “Not in Education, Employment, or Training” (NEET) compared to 13% of men.
 Forced marriage, early pregnancy, violence, limited access to education, lack of free will ... there are many obstacles to the socio-professional integration of excluded Young women from extreme poverty.
 And yet, the first vector for the emancipation of women is the financial autonomy that results from lasting professional integration.

 Since its creation, LP4Y has attached particular importance to supporting excluded Young Women as they build their life projects.
 In 2020, LP4Y strengthened this commitment with reference to Sustainable Development Goal 5 - Gender equality - increasing the number of solutions and programs dedicated to women.
-Thus, 77% of the Youth supported in 2020 were women, with that figure due to rise to over 80% in 2021.
+Thus, 82% of the Youth supported in 2021 were women.
 10 out of 21 centers are exclusively dedicated to supporting Young Women.
 The workforce in the other centers is made up overwhelmingly of women.
 The same goes for the Catalysts in the field.

 Watch the testimony of Rumana, from Bashantek TDC in Dakka, Bangladesh